Neuroparasitology Research

 Zombie fungi as a solution!

-The mission of our lab is to discover how each of the unique biomolecules made by beetle-infecting zombie fungi affects the nervous system of weevils, and to use this information to help fight off agricultural pests in a safe and responsible way.
+The mission of our lab is to discover how each of the unique biomolecules made by beetle-infecting zombie fungi affects the nervous system of invertebrates, and to use this information to help fight off agricultural pests in a safe and responsible way.
 This includes protecting other natural insects in the environment, like pollinators.
-But working with these fungi in the lab can be difficult, so our lab uses other organisms like C. elegans to help us unravel the neurological mechanisms.
+But working with these fungi in the lab can be difficult, so our lab uses other organisms like C. elegans to help us unravel the neurotoxic mechanisms.

 Using C. elegans to study the nervous system